 - Find an innovative aspect to draw attention and bring in new customers - something that will give you the edge over your competitors.

 - Adapt your business model to one that works better.
-For example, if your trade is directly with customers, explore if working with distributors may yield greater returns.
+For example, if your trade is direct with customers, explore if working with distributors may yield greater returns.

-Part of supporting your pivot is to ensure the most important people in your organisation can adapt to the changing environment – your employees.
-Where possible you may need to implement a work from home policy with your employees.
+Part of supporting your pivot is to ensure the most important people in your organization can adapt to the changing environment – your employees.
+Where possible you may need to implement a work from a home policy with your employees.
 Given that not many people are used to this concept, you will need to support your staff to help them settle to ensure minimal productivity loss.
-Touch base with employees to ensure that the most basic things such as internet connection, conferencing software, workstations etc are set up correctly so they feel as comfortable as possible when working.
-Also ensure regular communication and a working routine to assist with the new working conditions.
+Touch base with employees to ensure that the most basic things such as internet connection, conferencing software, workstations, etc are set up correctly so they feel as comfortable as possible when working.
+Also, ensure regular communication and a working routine to assist with the new working conditions.

 Shifting to online services

-If you are a brick and mortar business and have not experimented with an online offering, now is the time.
-If you are selling physical products then it would be a good time to set-up a Shopify store or sell via an e-commerce platform.
-Similarly, if you are providing services such as tutoring, fitness classes or counselling, now would be a good time to offer services using video conferences.
+If you are a brick-and-mortar business and have not experimented with an online offering, now is the time.
+If you are selling physical products then it would be a good time to set up a Shopify store or sell via an e-commerce platform.
+Similarly, if you are providing services such as tutoring, fitness classes, or counseling, now would be a good time to offer services using video conferences.
 If you were not previously using online payment gateways, now is the time to set them up to ensure you can collect payments faster and easier.

 Taking up online tools